allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 Unfortunately, the composite key collection also lost in this case: **12.44s** vs. **10.26s**.

 Finally, I decided to run one more test.
-Since when using composite key we have to pass the entire key to the query and cannot search by its fragment, I decided to create a third collection, this time its key was the concatenation of first and last name:
+Since when using composite key we have to pass the entire key to the query and cannot search by its fragment, I decided to create a third collection, this time its key being the concatenation of first and last name:

 ```javascript